selenium-cucumber/selenium-cucumber-ruby/README.md

 Predefined steps
 -----------------

 The predefined steps are located in the `lib/selenium-cucumber` folder.
-A compiled list of predefined steps with comments is available [here](doc/canned_steps.md)
+A compiled list of predefined steps with comments are available [here](doc/canned_steps.md)

 License